 - have chest pain and a high or low heart rate

 - have an infection and a low heart rate

-- are bleeding and have a low heart rate, which might be the case if a person who has recently given birth experiences a change in heart rate
+- are bleeding and have a low heart rate, which may be the case if a person who has recently given birth experiences a change in heart rate

-If medication is causing the low heart rate, a person can discuss changing medications with a doctor.
+If medication is causing a low heart rate, a person can discuss changing medications with a doctor.

-Having a pacemaker might also help a person’s body regulate their heart rate in some cases.
+A pacemaker may also help a person’s body regulate their heart rate in some cases.

 If a person’s high heart rate is due to stress or exercise, taking steps to reduce these

 If the high heart rate is due to an underlying cause such as sepsis or hypoxia, treating this will also help regulate the heart rate.

 At home, a person can also try the Valsalva maneuver, which increases pressure in the chest and can lower the heart rate.
 The Valsalva maneuver involves a person holding their breath and bearing down.

 If these measures do not work and a person’s heart rate is consistently high, they should contact a doctor.